QC-at-Davis/QCC/src/Mathematical-Tools/Linear-Algebra/Linear-Algebra.md

 We also know that that \\(\mathbb{Q}\\) is **countable** as all rational values can be expressed as the ratio of two integers which themselves are countable (they are more properly known as *countably infinite* owing to the fact that the set of integers, also a subset of the real numbers, goes on to infinity).

 Furthermore, the set of rational numbers is **dense** meaning that we can find some rational number that can get arbitrarily close to an irrational number in the set of real numbers.
 A nice way of visualizing this is the fact that pi can be better and better approximated with fractions that have larger integer values in the numerator and denominator of a fraction.

 ### Completeness

-__Completeness__ is the fact that as two values in the space get arbitrarily close to eachother, we should still get a value that exists within the space itself.
+__Completeness__ is the fact that as two values in the space get arbitrarily close to each other, we should still get a value that exists within the space itself.

 A more formal way of stating this is that the __Cauchy Sequence__ within the space will produce a value that also exists in the space.

-## Types of Hilbert Space
+## Types of Hilbert Space <sup>5</sup>

 There are two types of Hilbert Spaces: